A rich, decadent chocolate lava cake that’s made without flour so it’s naturally gluten free! The perfect dessert for the holidays or date night in.

 - pinch of salt

 - In a heatproof bowl over hot (not boiling) water, melt chocolate with butter, stirring until smooth.
-Halve vanilla bean lengthwise; using tip of sharp knife, scrape seeds into chocolate mixture.
-Stir to combine.
-Discard vanilla bean pod or save for another use.
-Remove chocolate mixture from heat.
+Remove chocolate mixture from heat and stir in vanilla.

-- Whisk sugar into chocolate mixture.
-Whisk in eggs and egg yolks, one at a time.
-Whisk in cocoa powder and salt.
-Pour into 12 greased 6-oz (175mL) ramekins; place on rimmed baking sheet.
+- Pour batter into ramekins; place on rimmed baking sheet.
 (Make ahead: Cover and refrigerate for up to 24 hours; add 5 minutes to baking time.)

 Want to save this recipe?